 In a photograph, I am usually first looking for the content and then the aesthetics.
 If I can get both, I am usually happy.
 However, above all, I am interested in the relation between the photographs.
 So I am looking for some elements that both relate to my project and are visually linked to each other.
 For me it doesn’t really matter if some photographs are weaker than some others as long they all work together.”

-Jerome Lorieau, which advice would you give to someone getting started with photography?
+Which advice would you give to someone getting started with photography?

 To never stop learning about photography.
 Studying the work of the masters and your favourite photographers.
 Buying some photobooks and studying each of them.